eschnou/ardrone-webflight/README.md

 * **[blackbox](plugins/blackbox)** records all mission data (raw video, navdata, etc.) on the disk.

 * **[replay](plugins/replay)** replays a mission by injecting the data at the client level.
-Makes it a very friendly tool to code/test/debug when you can't fly.
+Makes it a very friendly tool to code/test/debug when you can't fly. **You need to use video-png for video, not compatible with video-stream yet.**

 ## Other plugins